pdmfc/nova-inline-text/README.md

 ### Making it editable

-By default this field behaves like a regular text field.
+By default, this field behaves like a regular text field.
 To be able to edit it on the index page, use the `inlineOnIndex()` method:

 ```php
 public function fields()